facebook pixel

 • Use flexible grids and percentage-based widths

-• Optimise for touch (buttons, spacing and scrolling behaviour)
+• Optimise for touch-gestures (buttons, spacing and scrolling behaviour)

 Clear and Consistent Navigation